Make a file with copies of these documents about yourself or the family member. Keep them handy for future questions.

 You need to know the address and phone contact for your county health department, and if they have one, the department of aging or senior care.

-Locate your local Council on Aging, Area Agency on Aging, or Senior Citizens Council.
+Find your local Council on Aging, Area Agency on Aging, or Senior Citizens Council.
 In most cases, there is one for your county, although in large metro areas there could be more than one in a county.
 These councils help seniors learn about services and answer questions about a wide range of topics, including financial aide, insurance, and home modifications.

 Look up your city's directory here on our website.

-Its not time to pick any particular agency, or even to start talking to one yet.
-But, you do want a feeling for how many and what kind of agencies are available in your area.
+Get a feeling for how many and what kind of agencies are available in your area.
 If you are going to be using Medicare to help pay, look for Medicare certified agencies in your area.